Block and unblock adb command

 To unblock selected devices from communicating with Android Debug Bridge:

-1. Select one or more device from the Devices page.
+Select one or more devices from the Devices page.

-2. Click the ACTIONS drop-down menu and select Manage policy > Unblock ADB Command.
+Select ACTIONS > Manage policy > Unblock ADB Command.

-3. Read the Unblock ADB command pop-up, and click Confirm.
+On the Unblock ADB command dialog, click Confirm.
 A message displays near the top of the screen verifying that the devices have been submitted.

 Activation might take some time based on the device’s network.